ivvycode/apidocs/announcements/venue/room-reservation-contact-update.md

 4. Decide how an anonymised guest impacts your system(s). *isAnonymised* is a *readonly* property.
 Once the guest is anonymised in iVvy, the original personal identifiable information cannot be retrieved.
 5. Stop using guest *ids* to add guests to a reservation (including when adding a new reservation).
 Instead, always pass the contact details.
 6. Check the permissions assigned to your api key in case you intend to use the new updateBookingRoomReservationGuestContact api.
+7. Stop using contactId property from addOrUpdateBookingRoomReservation api response, instead use guestContactId.